-Your superannuation balance and any insurance benefits are not automatically covered by your will.
-Your will will only ever become relevant for your super benefit if the trustee of your fund pays the benefit to your estate.
+Your superannuation balance and any insurance benefits are not automatically covered by your Will.
+Your Will only ever becomes relevant for your super benefit if the trustee of your fund pays the benefit to your estate.

-There are steps you can take to guide or instruct the trustee of your SMSF on how to deal with your superannuation and insurance benefit upon your death:
+There are steps you can take to guide or instruct the trustee of your SMSF on how to deal with your superannuation on your death:

 - A non-binding death benefit notice

 This is an expression of your wishes and is not legally binding on the trustee.
 It could be a letter or minute (notes taken at a meeting of the SMSF trustees) saying what you'd like to happen in the event of your death.

 If the trustee is given a valid binding death benefit notice, they are required to follow your instructions.

 If you are drawing your super as a pension when you die, you can structure that pension so that it automatically continues to someone else when you die.
 Generally, this would only be possible if you wanted the pension to continue to your spouse.
 Providing the trust deed of your fund stipulates that trustees must treat reversionary pensions as binding, this is just like a binding death benefit notice for your pension.

 People often use binding death benefit notices or reversionary pensions when they want to be absolutely sure that the trustee will pay their super in accordance with their instructions when they die.
 It is quite common to have these things in public super funds where the trustee is a complete stranger.
 They are less common in SMSFs because the remaining trustee (who will make all the decisions about your super when you die) is often your spouse or the executor of your estate.
 SMSF members are sometimes quite comfortable leaving these people with the flexibility to deal with the death benefit in whatever way is most beneficial for the family at the time.